 Availability and Shortfalls

 The insurance market shows a friendlier face today to people with diabetes than it did a few years ago.
-Some major breakthroughs have been achieved, but in terms of the goals of the Diabetes Ireland, it is still a work in progress.
+Some breakthroughs have been achieved, but in terms of the goals of Diabetes Ireland, it is still a work in progress.

 Below we summarise the more usual areas where a person with diabetes interfaces with the world of insurance.
 Diabetes Ireland is continuing its mission to further improve matters through ongoing negotiations with Government and the insurance market.